Research is the creation of knowledge which leads to new and efficient solutions for society _ Shiv Nadar

 Research with a focus

 A bursary is a financial award offered to LA practitioners, affiliates, community groups or students in support of directed research about a specific area or dimension of landscape architecture.
-LACF bursary awards are administered through the Annual Grants Program and adjudication process with bursary endowments providing additional funds towards the overall annual grants budget.
+LACF bursary awards are administered through the Annual Grants Program and adjudication process with bursary endowments providing funds towards a specific area of research.

 Research applicants submitting proposals can specify that they wish to be considered for funding from a specific bursary.
 All grant proposals are reviewed by a National Jury to ensure that they meet the general grant criteria and the jury then determines whether a project is eligible for bursary funding based on the more specific criteria relative to the different bursaries.
 More than one applicant may receive bursary funding within the upset of the total bursary amount.
 As well, applicants who receive bursary funding remain eligible for additional funding from the general grants fund.